How to eat more healthy, good-for-you, blue foods.

-While blue foods really have nothing to do with this recipe for Crustless Blue Cheese, Asparagus & Ham Quiche beyond Blue Cheese being called Blue Cheese, the health benefits of eating blue foods are pretty amazing.
+While blue foods have nothing to do with this recipe for Crustless Blue Cheese, Asparagus & Ham Quiche beyond Blue Cheese being called Blue Cheese, the health benefits of eating blue foods are pretty amazing.

-According to the National Health and Nutrition Examination Study (NHANES), a survey of eating and health habits, people who eat blue and purple foods have a reduced risk of heart disease, diabetes, and metabolic syndrome, precursors for Type 2 Diabetes.
+According to the National Health and Nutrition Examination Study (NHANES), a survey of eating and health habits, people who eat blue and purple foods have a reduced risk of heart disease, diabetes, and metabolic syndrome, precursors of Type 2 Diabetes.

 If you still need convincing, there's more...

 Blue and purple foods have many different nutrients that provide lasting good health benefits for your body.
-By enjoying blue and purple fruits and vegetables, you’ll also be reaping the rewards of lowering the risk of colon cancer, preventing age-related memory loss, keeping your eyes and urinary tract healthy, and lowering the risk of gum disease and stomach ulcers.
+By enjoying blue and purple fruits and vegetables, you’ll also be reaping the rewards of lowering the risk of colon cancer, preventing age-related memory loss, keeping your eyes and urinary tract healthy, and reducing the risk of gum disease and stomach ulcers.

 TRY THESE BLUE AND PURPLE VEGETABLES

 - Blueberries, blackberries, grapes, eggplants, and blue potatoes are usually reasonably easy to find

 - Plumbs and purple cabbage is abundant all year